RayDragon/djangomods/README.md

     "sender's email address",
     "bluedragon.ray@gmail.com",
     "I love your codes, please tell me how can i donate you some money :)")

+    GMailer.send_html_mail(
+        ...,
+        ...,
+        'Body in HTML, string is required however django.shortcut.render can be also passed', 'Body if not html i.e. in text form', subject=''
+    )

     ```